-Cat has worked with the legendary Crick Crack Club in London, and performed several shows at the Barbican.
+Cat has worked with the legendary Crick Crack Club in London and performed several shows at the Barbican.
 She usually performs solo, but her collaborations include the beautiful and beguiling Queen of the Planets with Daniel Morden, and The Tale of Tom Fortune and the Fearsome Bellowhead with the mighty eleven- piece folk band Bellowhead.
-She also works in Copenhagen, as part of Best Tellers, in Austria with Fabelhaft and in India with Teamwork Productions.
+She has also worked extensively in Copenhagen as part of Best Tellers, in Austria with Fabelhaft and in India with Teamwork Productions.

 Cat has trained in Narrative Therapy, and loves working with true life stories.
-She has created two true life storytelling clubs: the much-loved Tell Me On A Sunday at the Ikon Gallery in Birmingham, and the Arts Council funded Mee Club at the Herbert Art Gallery in Coventry.
-She also leads her own troupe of true life storytellers, Flashlight.
+She has created and curated two true-life storytelling clubs: the much-loved Tell Me On A Sunday at the Ikon Gallery in Birmingham, and the Arts Council funded Mee Club at the Herbert Art Gallery in Coventry.

-Cat is also a best selling children’s author, with books translated into ten languages.
+Cat is also a best-selling children’s author, with books translated into ten languages.
 She is a children’s poet, with poems in anthologies by Bloomsbury, Macmillan and The Emma Press.
 For adults, she has written for The Times and primetime BBC Radio 4.
 She is currently completing her first novel for adults, set in Goa.

 ‘A magical performer’ The Times

 ‘Audiences are invariably spellbound by her intimate style’ Paris L’Express

-‘Some people are born to be performers, and Cat Weatherill is one of them’ The Hindu
+‘Some people are born to be performers, and Cat Weatherill is one of them’ The Hindu, India

 ‘Can make you laugh and cry at the flick of a switch, such is the depth of her emotional palette’ London In Sight